trozware/troznet/_posts/2017-06-18-json-parsing-in-swift-4.md

 ### Advanced Decoding:

-Now that we have the basics, I want to look at two more features: changing property names and date handling.
+Now that we have the basics, I want to look at three more features: changing property names, date handling and allowing for nulls.

+#### Changing Property Names:

 In these examples I used exactly the same names for the properties as were used in the JSON.
 In the Swift 3 version, it would have been easy to change the property names, since the data for each property was being extracted manually.
 In Swift 4, if you want the decoder to change names, you have to tell it what you want.